When I first decided to quit my job and sell everything I own to travel, one of the things I most worried about was vaccines.

 As I wrote above, when I left for my round-the-world trip, I got my Hepatitis A, Hepatitis B and Typhoid vaccines.
 My Hepatitis A and B needed a top-up after a year and fortunately I happened to be back in London at that time.
 I travelled to 1st Contact Travel Clinic once more to get my vaccines.

 I first visited Sub-Saharan Africa in 2017, and I got my yellow fever vaccine in order to do so.
 Despite the horror stories I’d read online, I experienced no side effects.
+I actually haven’t experienced side effects from any of the vaccines I’ve had.

 Despite insisting that I’d take malaria tablets while travelling, I rarely have.
-Instead, I decided to only take anti-malarials in parts of the world where there’s a huge risk — in my case, that meant Africa.
+Instead, I decided to only take anti-malarials in parts of the world where there’s a huge risk — in my case, that meant at-risk countries in Africa.
 I always take malarone over doxycycline when in Africa because it has fewer side effects and isn’t an antibiotic.

 While we’re talking about tropical diseases and staying healthy on the road, I have to mention travel insurance, because whatever you decide for vaccinations, you 100% should travel with insurance.
 I firmly believe that it’s a true travel essential, alongside your passport and money.